Best flower shops in NYC

 A pocket full of posies won’t cost you an arm and a leg at this quaint Upper West Side shop.
 Signature floral bunches are displayed on a bouquet wall in organized rows.
 If you really want to woo someone, plan in advance to take one of the after-hours classes by appointment and surprise your bae with a handmade arrangement.

 Owner Denise Porcaro got her start in the floral business by arranging blooms at The Park, the restaurant where she worked while in film school.
 She went on to amass a client list that includes Levi’s, the Gramercy Park Hotel and Zac Posen and eventually opened a shop inside the Earnest Sewn store.
 Now, Porcaro has branched out on her own with this rustic stand-alone retail space, featuring white painted-brick walls that allow seasonal plants.
-A bevy of in-house items, including handmade shea butter soaps ($12), terrariums (from $175), handmade denim aprons ($65) and canvas tote bags ($18), are artfully arranged on worn wood tables and shelves.
+A bevy of in-house items, including handmade shea butter soaps, terrariums, handmade denim aprons and canvas tote bags, are artfully arranged on worn wood tables and shelves.

 Ordering from this Hell’s Kitchen design studio takes a little planning—it operates by appointment and doesn't accept walk-ins—but its super-detailed website with vibrant photos makes it a breeze.
-With whimsical arrangements like the Rainbow Brite ($75) and more, there’s something for everyone.
+There are many arrangements filled with various buds to choose from starting at $85.
 Also, it offers same-day delivery in Manhattan, so it’s perfect for procrastinators.

 Looking for chocolates too?

 From bonbons to truffles and ganaches, find the best chocolate shop in NYC to indulge your sweet tooth